What is Cathode Ray Oscilloscope?

 The Cathode Ray Oscilloscope (CRO) is an electronic equipment that plays a vital role in providing a visual representation of electrical quantities.
 Additionally, it displays voltage and current waveforms in an electrical circuit.
 This device utilizes cathode rays, which are deflected using an electric and magnetic field.
 As a result, it produces scintillations on a fluorescent screen.
 Notably, the electron beam in the CRO exhibits a small inertia, allowing it to effortlessly track high-frequency field alterations.
 Consequently, it serves as an almost inertia-less pointer, making it a valuable tool for precise measurements and analysis in various fields of electronics and telecommunications.

-When a varying potential difference is established across two plates between which the beam is passing, it is deflected and moves in accordance with the variation of potential difference.
-When this electron beam impinges upon a fluorescent screen, a bright luminous spot is produced there which shows and follows faithfully the variation of potential difference without any time lag.
+When two plates establish a varying potential difference across them, however, the beam passes between them.
+As a result, it deflects and moves in accordance with the variation of potential difference.
+Moreover, the electron beam impinges upon a fluorescent screen, producing a bright luminous spot that faithfully shows and follows the variation of potential difference without any time lag.